choulab/lab-website/content/about/projects.md

  css_class = ""
 +++

-Our current projects revolve around the following two themes:<br>

-- technologies to explore, bind, and re-wire cell surface receptors and downstream signaling pathways
-- cell-free molecular computing technologies for portable molecular diagnostics and information processing

 Below you will find a list of our current and past projects.
+These projects revolve around the themes listed above.
 And yes, Leo enjoys coming up with cryptic project code names, a habit he picked up from his postdoc days :-)